cloudflare/cloudflare-docs/products/registrar/src/content/get-started/index.md

 # Get started

-To transfer your domain to Cloudflare, complete the following tasks.
+To transfer your domain to Cloudflare, complete the following tasks:

 <DirectoryListing path="/get-started"/>